2026-05-23 08:56:32 | EST

 News Analysis

-{平台标识} Our platform tracks equity markets with a focus on earnings momentum, valuation shifts, and sector-wide developments.
+reporting data The platform delivers insights into financial markets, focusing on stock valuation, earnings growth, and investor sentiment.
 Market expert Sunil Subramaniam has advised caution in the near term due to geopolitical uncertainty and rising input costs, while highlighting consumer durables, capital goods, and public sector banks as sectors of interest.
 He expects volatility to persist, with crude oil prices, RBI policy decisions, and June-quarter earnings likely to determine market direction in the coming months.

 Live News